 5. Track what works

-Do not just post and forget.
-Pay attention to views, watch time, and whether people take the next step such as clicking through to your website or booking a showing.
+Pay attention to views, watch time, and whether people take the next step, clicking through to your website or booking a showing.
+Look for patterns: which formats hold attention, which platforms generate leads, which topics spark the most engagement.

 8 Real Estate Video Marketing Mistakes to Avoid